-(tamsulosin hydrochloride) Capsules, 0.4 mg
+(tamsulosin hydrochloride, USP) Capsules, 0.4 mg

 Read the Patient Information that comes with FLOMAX capsules before you start taking it and each time you refill your prescription.
 The information may have changed.
 This leaflet does not take the place of discussions with your doctor about your medical condition or your treatment.